dthomas601/fuzzing_tutorial/1_Vulnerabilities/README.md

 ### How can software vulnerabilities be used?

 * Remote code execution – These vulnerabilities allow someone to execute malicious code on the victim's system.

-* Denial of service – These vulnerabilities can allow someone to crash the software or entire system.
+* Denial of service – These vulnerabilities can allow someone to crash the software or the entire system.

 * Privilege Escalation – These vulnerabilities allow someone to escalate their privileges from a local account to an admin account.